Shijingwen/Shijingwen.github.io/content/authors/admin/_index.md

 ## About Me

 Jingwen is a Ph.D. candidate in the Computer Science and Engineering Department at [Michigan State University](https://engineering.msu.edu/about/departments/cse), working under the supervision of Prof.[Guan-Hua Tu](https://www.cse.msu.edu/~ghtu/index.html).
-She earned her Master's degree from the [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/), where she worked with Prof.Chengzhong Xu and Dr. KeJiang Ye.
+She earned her Master's degree from the [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/), where she worked with Prof.Chengzhong Xu and Prof.KeJiang Ye.
 Before that, she received her Bachelor's degree from [Hunan University](http://www-en.hnu.edu.cn/index.htm),  under the guidance of Prof.Sheng Xiao.
 Her research interests span Mobile Systems & Networks, Security, Distributed System and AI, with a recent focus on securing and advancing 5G IoT/IoV and O-RAN technologies.